eCommerce Shipping Best Practices for Indian sellers in 2020

 Pricing your product for the customer requires a number of factors to be taken into consideration.
 But if you need to be successful in the world of eCommerce, keeping an eye on profits must never be neglected.
 And shipping contributes to a significant chunk of your business costs, which is why you must always include them in your product pricing.

 Tip: Represent all your costs in a tabular format when finalizing your pricing.
 It is because until you actually list all your costs, you may be surprised by how quickly little charges add up.

 Shipping can undoubtedly be a challenge for eCommerce sellers.
 And these challenges are bound to be unique concerning the nature of your business.
 To overcome these, you’ll need to work hard by adopting different practices and keeping a check on what’s working for your business.

-Just like many aspects of your business that take time in building, tweaking and working your way to customer satisfaction through shipping will require your patience but ultimately pay off.
+Just like many aspects of your business that take time in the building, tweaking, and working your way to customer satisfaction through shipping will require your patience but will ultimately pay off.